thePM001/AEP-research-paper-001/README.md

-﻿# AEP Research Paper 01: Deterministic Adjudication Lattices
+﻿# AEP Research Paper 001: Deterministic Adjudication Lattices and Evolutionary Convergence in Constrained Generative Agent Populations

-Research paper for the Agent Element Protocol (AEP) by New Lisbon Agency.
+Research paper for the Agent Element Protocol (AEP) by the New Lisbon Agency.

 ## Files